Elbsides/www/2026/index.markdown

 # Registration

-See [registration page](/2026/registration/) for more information on how to register for the conference.
+**We are sold out for 2026.
+Thanks to everyone who registered or bought a supporter ticket.
+Also, thanks again to all our sponsors who are supporting us and making this event possible!**

-**Ticket sales will start on Monday, April 20th, 2026 at 11:00 CEST.**
+~~See [registration page](/2026/registration/) for more information on how to register for the conference.~~

 # Keynotes